Okazakee/mcserver-lazymc-docker/README.md

 # To do:
 - Add support for more server providers, please let me know in issues if you want to add new ones.
+- Better logging, remove useless console outputs and give the user clear and clean messages of what is going on.
+- Add Docker Compose section in this README.
+- Build a stati webpage for the project.

 # Usage
 It is assumed that the user has already acquired a working Docker installation.
 If that is not the case, go do that and come back here when you're done.